commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ## SQL Templates

 The application automatically creates a template for actions selected in the DB Entity Tree.
-For example, vacuum table template can be created by right-clicking on a table object and selecting `Table Actions → Vacuum table`.
+For example, vacuum table template can be created by right-clicking the table node in Database Explorer and selecting `Templates → Vacuum table`.
 For a given table, the following text was generated in a query tab:

 ![Image showing the autogenerated template for an VACUUM query](./images/template1.png)